JackPierce11/JackPierce11.github.io/README.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/73466733/223437077-ddde4981-f2d0-441c-a90b-9b0365b3b680.png">

-**Evaluation of Results:**  A customer rating of less than 5-stars did not always indicate customer dissatisfaction.
+**Evaluation of Results:**  A customer rating of less than 5-stars did not always indicate customer dissatisfaction (82% of reviewers said they would recommend the item).
 The model had significant false positives.
 Though the dataset was balanced, it did not match the sentiment split of the dataset.
 The company should focus on understanding why customers leave a positive text review but do not give a 5-star rating in order to improve customer experience.

 ---